Dead Cats Found In Freezer Of Unlicensed Rescuer's Md. Home Were In "Hoarding Conditions"

 The letter described terrible conditions including cats and kittens with a “foul, indescribable odor,” adding that she sometimes had the odor on her as well.

-“She has also brought us a few kittens who were in incredibly bad shape and refused our medical services and offer to have these sickly kittens admitted into our shelter program, stating she could offer better care of them,” The letter said.
+“She has also brought us a few kittens who were in incredibly bad shape and refused our medical services and offer to have these sickly kittens admitted into our shelter program, stating she could offer better care of them,” the letter said.

-BCAS said separate concerns had been brought to them about Arrington’s housing situation for the cats, stating “the odor from her home can be smelled from the street,”‘ and they were concerned about how many cats/kittens she was actually housing on her property, saying they were concerned about a “potential hoarding situation,”
+BCAS said separate concerns had been brought to them about Arrington’s housing situation for the cats, stating “the odor from her home can be smelled from the street.”

+They were concerned about how many cats/kittens she was actually housing on her property, saying they were concerned about a “potential hoarding situation,”

 A case was opened after that initial complaint was made, and on September 24, officers went to 10322 Bird River Road for a re-check of the location.